Skip to Main Content

 Final expense life insurance policies

-Final expense life insurance is a specific type of permanent life insurance policy that is designed to pay for end-of-life expenses like funeral and burial costs.
+Final expense life insurance is a specific type of permanent life insurance policy designed to pay for end-of-life expenses like funeral and burial costs.
 Many of these policies do not require medical underwriting, but coverage limits are relatively low and the premiums may be comparatively higher than other types of coverage.

 What type of life insurance policy is right for you?